rossbruniges/accessibility-bootcamp/outline.md

   * puts you into the mind of the users of the site
   * makes you stop thinking quite so much as a developer
 * Legal obligation
-  * WCAG 2.0
-    * explain the evolution of 2.0 from 1.0
   * digitial accessibility now part of the UK Equality Act 2010
   * target web accessibility case - settled for $6m dollars
 * Profit